 Who doesn’t like a delicious beef roast, especially when it’s the best London Broil in the Instant Pot?
 This is a set it and forget it recipe, which is what we all bought pressure cookers for.
 This London Broil recipe uses simple ingredients and can be paired with classic sides such as rice, potatoes, salads, and roasted vegetables.
 Make this London Broil for your last-minute holiday guests as an elegant meal.
 No one will know it was made quickly in the pressure cooker with no overnight marinade required!

-These recipes come together to make a classic roast dinner recipe.
+These ingredients come together to make a classic roast dinner recipe.
 A London broil is a cut of beef that is a tough steak, such as skirt steak, bottom, or inside round sirloin.
 For mine, I used sirloin.
 For the veggies, use whatever root vegetables you think would cook best in the stout bbq sauce gravy that pressure cooked the beef.

 - London Broil